gauravgahlot/syncroot/README.md

 ### Workers

-- **Forwarder Worker**: Processes messages from the queue, stores data in the database, and forwards to providers
+- **Forwarder Worker**: Processes messages from the queue, stores data in the database, and forwards to providers.
+Implements retry strategies with exponential backoff to handle transient failures.
-- **DLQ Handler Worker**: Processes failed messages from the Dead-Letter Queue
+- **DLQ Handler Worker**: Processes failed messages from the Dead-Letter Queue with backoff and alerting mechanisms.
-- **Webhook Handler Worker**: Processes webhooks from providers that are queued in provider-specific topics
+- **Webhook Handler Worker**: Processes webhooks from providers that are queued in provider-specific topics.
+Also supports retry and backoff strategies to ensure reliable processing.

 ### Database